Longy School of Music of Bard College

 Longy School of Music of Bard College is a private music school in Cambridge, Massachusetts associated with Bard College.
 Founded in 1915 as the Longy School of Music, it was one of the four independent degree-granting music schools in the Boston region along with the New England Conservatory, Berklee College of Music, and Boston Conservatory.
 In 2012, the institution merged with Bard College to become Longy School of Music of Bard College.
-As of the 2018–19 academic year, the conservatory has 300 students in its degree programs from 35 states and 23 countries.
+As of fall 2023, the conservatory has 318 students in its degree programs.

 History

 Longy School of Music was founded in Boston in 1915 by Georges Longy, a French-born oboist and graduate of the Paris Conservatory who had joined the Boston Symphony Orchestra in 1898.
 Upon his retirement in 1925, his daughter, Renée Longy-Miquelle, succeeded him as director.
-She recruited several of Georges Longy's Boston Symphony colleagues as faculty members, and established Dalcroze Eurhythmics as an important part of Longy's curriculum.
+She recruited several of Georges Longy's Boston Symphony colleagues as faculty members, and established Dalcroze eurhythmics as an important part of Longy's curriculum.